iccsw/iccsw.doc.ic.ac.uk.2014/Contents/index.md

 ---
-The 2014 Imperial College Computing Student Workshop aims to provide an international forum for doctoral students to discuss a range of topics that are current in computer science research.
+The 2014 Imperial College Computing Student Workshop aims to provide an international forum for doctoral students to discuss a range of topics in computer science research.
 The workshop welcomes all research students in the field of computer science.

-Following the success of the first three editions of the workshop&mdash;[ICCSW'13](http://iccsw.doc.ic.ac.uk/2013), [ICCSW'12](http://iccsw.doc.ic.ac.uk/2012) and [ICCSW'11](http://iccsw.doc.ic.ac.uk/2011)&mdash;the third workshop provides an excellent opportunity to share provocative ideas, interesting preliminary work, or a cool research directions that may change the world.
+Following the success of the first three editions of the workshop&mdash;[ICCSW'13](http://iccsw.doc.ic.ac.uk/2013), [ICCSW'12](http://iccsw.doc.ic.ac.uk/2012) and [ICCSW'11](http://iccsw.doc.ic.ac.uk/2011)&mdash;the fourth workshop provides an excellent opportunity to share provocative ideas, interesting preliminary work, or a cool research directions that may change the world.